Go to main content

 To take advantage of a long December vacation and treat yourself to a holiday in Tuscany, we have a few travel ideas for getting swept away by the magical Christmas atmosphere!

-Also scheduled is the return of the Florence Ice Village in the Cascine Park.
-In Piazza Vittorio Veneto, you can have fun in the ice-skating rink and take in the views of the city from the spectacular ferris wheel rising up 180 feet (55 meters).
+Also scheduled is the return of the Florence Ice Village in the gardens of the Fortezza da Basso, where you can have fun on the ice-skating rink and admire views of the city from the spectacular Ferris wheel rising up 180 feet (55 meters).

-Classical music lovers can delight in the performances of the Orchestra della Toscana, with concerts and operas in various locations, along with the traditional Christmas Concert held from December 18–24 in a different city each night, starting with Cortona and ending with Florence on Christmas Eve.
+Lovers of classical music can delight in the performances of the Orchestra della Toscana, with concerts and operas in various locations, along with the traditional Christmas Concert held from December 17–24 in a different city each night, starting with Poggibonsi and ending with Florence in the afternoon of Christmas Eve.

-In Arezzo, projection mapping and illuminations unite every street in the historic center, bringing the lights of Christmas throughout the city and offering a novel reading of the architecture, alleyways and piazzas.
+In Arezzo, videomapping and light shows connect every street in the historic center, illuminating the city with Christmas lights and offering a novel reading of the architecture, alleyways and piazzas.

 In Lucca, plays of light redesign the historic buildings and churches of the historical town center.
 Projections, moving images and art installations light up Piazza Anfiteatro, Piazza San Michele, Palazzo Ducale and many other corners of downtown.